boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.8.1 =
+* Ensure that the 'js' and 'no-js' body classes work properly across themes

 = 1.8.0 =
 * Settings boxes default to closed on existing Docs, simplifying the interface, especially on mobile devices
 * Improved handling of permissions for uploading attachments